Metadata-Game-Changers/DataCiteFacets/README.md

 | --contributors | query all contributorTypes |--relations | query all resourceTypes|

 ### Select items from different targets
 Sometimes it is hard to remember what kind of target a particular target is or you might need a small selection of items from several targets to answer some interesting questions.
 In this case, use the item list (-il) option.
-For example **retrieveRelationAndResourceCounts -il DataManager InteractiveResource Book** retrieves facet counts for records that have contributorType="Data Manager" or "resourceTypeGeneral="InteractiveResource" or "resourceTypeGeneral="Books".
+For example **python retrieveDataCiteFacets.py -il DataManager InteractiveResource Book** retrieves facet counts for records that have contributorType="Data Manager" or "resourceTypeGeneral="InteractiveResource" or "resourceTypeGeneral="Books".

 *Keep in mind that these three criteria are completely independent, these are all separate queries.*

 ## Selecting facets
 Each DataCite API queries returns data for 18 facets covering many aspects of DataCite usage.
 Many times this can cause information overload!
 If you are answering specific questions, you may need only a small number of these facets.
-For example, if you are only interested in the number of records, the "states" facet is all you need: **retrieveRelationAndResourceCounts -il DataManager InteractiveResource Book -fl states --pout** gives the samll result:
+For example, if you are only interested in the number of records, the "states" facet is all you need: **python retrieveDataCiteFacets.py -il DataManager InteractiveResource Book -fl states --pout** gives the samll result:

 | Id                  |    DateTime |   NumberOfRecords |   states_number |   states_max | states_common   |   states_total |   states_HI | states            |
 |---------------------|-------------|-------------------|-----------------|--------------|-----------------|----------------|-------------|-------------------|